International Encyclopedia of Sexuality

 The International Encyclopedia of Sexuality is a four-volume reference work on human sexuality, organized by country.
 It is also available online.
-It was published between 1997 and 2001 and was edited by Robert T. Francoeur and Raymond J. Noonan with contributions from academics worldwide including Ramsey Elkholy.
+It was published between 1997 and 2001 and was edited by Robert T. Francoeur and Raymond J. Noonan with contributions from academics worldwide.
 An updated one-volume version was published in 2004 under the title The Continuum Complete International Encyclopedia of Sexuality (ISBN 0826414885) and was hosted on The Kinsey Institute's website.